Deadline looms for expats in Spain to return to UK under new Brexit rules | ITV News

 Why is there a March 31 deadline?

-When Britain left the EU’s single market and customs union at midnight on New Year's Eve, Brits became third-country nationals losing the freedom of travel in Schengen countries and access to healthcare.
+When Britain left the EU’s single market and customs union at midnight on New Year's Eve, Brits became third-country nationals, imposing more checks and limitations on travel and changing the way that healthcare is obtained.

-It means that UK citizens are only allowed to live for leisure purposes in a Schengen country for a maximum of three months in a six-month period without a visa.
+It means that UK citizens who arrived abroad this year are only allowed to live for leisure purposes in a Schengen country for a maximum of three months in a six month period without a visa.

 What happens if I stay for longer than the 90 days allowed?